Samuelsen1/Tech-Writing-Samples/user-guide-welth.md

-# User Guide on Welth— A Fictional Health Management Platform.
+# User Guide for Welth— A Fictional Health Management Platform.

 **Version:** 2.7